 You have an expensive but wonderful instrument in your home.
 It plays amazing sounds, and it’s coming with you on your next move.
 That instrument is your grand piano.

 The problem is moving a grand piano isn’t an easy task.
 Moving a piano in general isn’t easy.
 It requires many supplies and people to do the job right.
-That’s why Moving Help® recommends hiring piano movers, so the job can get done right.
+Therefore, Moving Help® recommends hiring piano moving labor providers, so the job can get done right.

 What Supplies Do I Need?